waigo/waigo/README.md

 }
 ```

 Notice how the renderer didn't output the `id` attribute of our model instance.
-Also notice how the `stats` key-value pair was output
+Also notice how the `stats` key-value pair was output  just as it is.
+If a given
-just as it is.
-If a given attribute does not implement the `HasViewObject` mixin then it gets output as it is, unchanged.
+template variable does not implement the `HasViewObject` mixin then it gets
+output as it is, unchanged.

-If we now make the request with the `x-custom-key: test` header set then we will instead get:
+If we now make the request with the `x-custom-key: test` header set then we will
+instead get:

 ```javascript
 {